amirimhere/bitcoin-cadet/pages/buy-bitcoin/buy-bitcoin.md

 ## Bank Transfer

-If you are in the market for a large quantity of bitcoins and less worried about privacy then a direct bank transfer will allow you to change larger funds at once.
+If you are in the market for larger quantity of bitcoins and less worried about your privacy then a direct bank transfer will allow you to send larger funds at once.
 Plus it comes with a lower fee

 {to buy with bank transfer}